ICA Officers Will Soon Be Able To Conduct Security Screenings & Arrests

 This is necessary for an ICA and police officer – whoever is nearest to an incident at the checkpoint – to preemptively and more effectively detect and address criminal and security threats at the checkpoints.

-Previously, ICA officers spotting suspicious figures had to wait for police officers to conduct searches as they were only allowed to do so in limited areas such as the bags of travellers during security checks.
+Previously, ICA officers spotting suspicious figures had to wait for police officers to conduct searches as they were only allowed to do so in limited areas such as travellers’ bags during security checks.

 Just imagine how much safer Singapore will be, now that they can perform the searches themselves.